BradHutchings/Mmojo-Server-v2/instructions/106-Contribute-and-Sponsor.md

 ---
 ### Sponsor
 If you'd like to sponsor my work financially, please email me.
 I offer build instructions for a branded version of Mmojo Server.
-A prototype is called **Dogpile**, which is North American English slang for "a disordely heap of people formed around one person whom the others jump."
+A prototype is called **Doghouse**, which is North American English slang for "a disordely heap of people formed around one person whom the others jump."
 You can build it now by following the instructions to [200.
 Prepare the Build Environment](200-Prepare-Build-Environment.md) and [300.
 Gather Build Pieces](300-Gather-Build-Pieces.md), then jumping over to [500.
-Build Dogpile](dogpile/500-Build-Dogpile.md).
+Build Doghouse](doghouse/500-Build-Doghouse.md).
 Your sponsoring brand could have a cool open source LLM server too!

 -Brad<br/>
 --<br/>